BlackJackTone/AllianceDB/README.md

-# ASSMJoin
+# Bi-Probe

-We implement the 14 algorithms in ASSMJoin and other approaches for comparison here.
+We implement Bi-Probe and other approaches for comparison here.
 The experimental environment is shown in the table below.

 |Component | Description |